ongyixin/Ripple-x-EasyA/README.md

 * Transparency and Immutability: Every transaction is recorded on the public and immutable XRPL, providing an unalterable audit trail and building trust.
 * Scalability: XRPL's high transaction capacity ensures AgriVest can scale effectively as more projects and investors join.

+## XRP Ledger Integration & Technical Architecture

+### Core Blockchain Features:
+* Escrow System: Uses XRP Ledger's escrow for time-locked or condition-based fund releases
+* Custom Token Issuance: Generates project-specific tokens for investors at a 1:1 XRP ratio
+* Trust Lines: Automatically created for seamless and transparent token transfers
+* NFT Integration: Mints NFT receipts for each investment

+### Technical Implementation:
+* JSON-based storage for campaign and investment data
+* Automatic XRPL wallet generation for farmers
+* Multi-signature security for campaign approval and fund management
+* Real-time tracking of XRP and token balance

 ## Impact
 AgriVest is more than an app; it's a commitment to empowering smallholder farmers.
 By providing direct capital, promoting transparency, and fostering sustainable practices, we aim to: